dfvilhena/QuComp/README.md

 ## PDF versions

 2019-12-30: First upload.
-Introducing the concept of qubit, the Bloch sphere and the quantum NOT gate.
+Introducing the concept of qubit, the Bloch sphere and single qubit quantum gates.